Breakfast at Bay View Waterfront Bed & Breakfast

 - Add more butter and melt.

-- Add the egg mixture and treat as for an omelet until the bottom is set.
+- Add the egg mixture and stir until the bottom is set.
 Don’t overcook.

-- Put the pan in the oven for 5 or 6 minutes until the top is set and lightly brown.
+- Put the pan in the oven for 10 to 15 minutes until the top is set and lightly brown.

 - Don’t overcook.
 The frittata will cook more after it is removed from the oven.